factorypreset/cowan/README.rst

 One output raster will be calculated for each scenario, based on the preferences you defined.
-They will be found in the output/ directory (which is a subfolder of the directory containing combine_fuzzies.py.
-Again, this output path might be a questionable assumption).
+They will be found in the output/ directory (which is a subfolder of the directory containing combine_fuzzies.py).

 5. Re-running the script